Session 1 – July 24, 11:15 – 12:30 PM

 Why Recovery Oriented Concepts Matter in Child Welfare

-Wesley Evans, Statewide Coordinator of Integration and Recovery Services, Department of Children and Families and Emily Pritchard, Statewide Family and Youth Coordinator, System of Care, Department of Children and Families
+Wesley Evans, Statewide Coordinator of Integration and Recovery Services, Department of Children and Families and Kimberly Nester, Statewide Family & Youth Coordinator, Department of Children and Families

 A high number of individuals served by the child welfare system experience mental health or substance use disorders.
 Learn how key stakeholders across Florida are working diligently to establish innovative practices and incorporate Recovery Oriented System of Care principles such as a strength-based approach, person driven care, and peer support services into everyday practice in order to improve outcomes for individuals experiencing behavioral health conditions.
 This paradigm shift in service delivery and policy practice change requires strong, collaborative cross system partnership which includes partnering with individuals who have experienced behavioral health conditions.
 Hear directly from biological parents, foster/adoptive parents, and youth about how ROSC principles were or were not incorporated into their services, and how it influenced their journey through the child welfare system.
 Learn how you can help set individuals up for success by incorporating ROSC principles into your everyday practice of serving youth and families.

 Session 2 – July 24, 2:00 PM – 3:15 PM

 The Psychological Impact Of Kinship Care On The Family System

 William Nunnally, Chief Quality and Performance Officer, Heartland for Children and John Van Horn, Florida Certified Child Welfare Trainer, Heartland for Children